Recently Awarded Sponsored Research Projects

 Awarded by National Academy of Education, Spencer Foundation Postdoctoral Fellowship, 2014-2016

-Researcher: Nicole M. Russell
+Researcher: Nicole M. Joseph

 A charge I have as an African American mathematics education scholar is to conduct research that addresses mathematics education for African Americans or Blacks through the theme of liberation.
 This charge acknowledges the continuing struggle against oppression that must be pursued in U.S. society on behalf of Blacks.
 Mathematics education is also a site where “liberatory resistance” against oppressive social myths and practices can be enacted.
 A broad goal of this project is to generate new knowledge aimed at deconstructing and challenging assumptions that constrain existing understandings of Blacks’ mathematical experiences, development, and outcomes.
 Examining what Black students can do specifically in the field of mathematics over a time period of legal racial discrimination will build upon previous scholars’ research.
 This project uses Critical Race Theory (CRT) to frame, analyze, and interpret meaning because Blacks’ access to education has “never been a de facto legal or social right; the Constitution and the courts have been, and continue to be, the gate-keeper.
 This study is a historical narrative of the experiences of oppressed peoples, and challenges dominant conceptualizations of African American mathematics experience and knowledge.